shaolaizheyitao/MQTT/servers.md

 [Emitter](https://emitter.io) is clustered and open-source MQTT broker, written entirely in Go.
 It proposes several additional features on top of a traditional MQTT broker, as it includes custom per-topic security and shared-nothing scalable architecture which helps you avoid single points of failure.
 Full source-code available on [GitHub](https://github.com/emitter-io/emitter).

-## Eurotech Everywhere Device Cloud

-[Eurotech Everywhere Device Cloud](http://www.eurotech.com/en/solutions/device+to+cloud/mqtt+protocol) is a cloud-based service provided by [Eurotech](http://www.eurotech.com).

 ## emqttd

-[emqttd](https://github.com/emqtt/emqttd) is a distributed, massively scalable, highly extensible MQTT message broker written in Erlang/OTP.
+[emqttd](https://github.com/emqtt/emqttd) is a distributed, massively scalable, highly extensible MQTT message broker written in Erlang/OTP. [emqtt.io](http://emqtt.io/) / [@emqtt](https://twitter.com/emqtt)

 emqttd is fully open source and licensed under the Apache Version 2.0.
 EMQ implements both MQTT V3.1 and V3.1.1 protocol specifications, and supports MQTT-SN, CoAP, WebSocket, STOMP and SockJS at the same time.

 emqttd provides a scalable, reliable, enterprise-grade MQTT message Hub for IoT, M2M, Smart Hardware and Mobile Messaging Applications.
 The 1.0 release of the emqttd broker has scaled to 1.3 million concurrent MQTT connections on a 12 Core, 32G CentOS server.

-Please visit [emqtt.io](http://emqtt.io/) for more service.
-Follow us on Twitter: [@emqtt](https://twitter.com/emqtt)
+## Eurotech Everywhere Device Cloud

+[Eurotech Everywhere Device Cloud](http://www.eurotech.com/en/solutions/device+to+cloud/mqtt+protocol) is a cloud-based service provided by [Eurotech](http://www.eurotech.com).

 ## flespi
 [flespi](https://flespi.com/mqtt-broker) is a cloud-based MQTT broker service.
 High-volume targeted architecture, isolated MQTT namespace, WebSockets/SSL support, 1-click [account registration](https://flespi.io), commercial and free SLA, managed by [HTTP REST API](https://flespi.io/mqtt).
 See [MQTT API FAQ](https://flespi.com/mqtt-api) for more information.

+## HBMQTT

+[HBMQTT](https://github.com/beerfactory/hbmqtt) is an open-source implementation of MQTT broker and client.
+It uses Python 3.4+ asyncio library for providing a mono-threaded, non-blocking implementation of the protocol.

-## MQTTnet
+## HiveMQ

-[MQTTnet](https://github.com/chkr1011/MQTTnet/) is a .NET library for MQTT based communication.
-It provides a MQTT client and a MQTT server (broker).
+[HiveMQ](http://www.hivemq.com/ ) is a MQTT broker which was built from the ground up with maximum scalability and enterprise-ready security in mind.
+It comes with native web socket support and an open source plugin SDK to extend its functionality or integrate it with other components.
+A public test server is also available ([more information](public_brokers)).

 ## IBM Integration Bus